 Useful tips to go to the Aiguille Rouge

-- Don’t think you can walk down from the Aiguille Rouge.
+- Don’t expect to walk down from the Aiguille Rouge.
 (Unless led by an experienced guide.)
-You’ll have to use the cable-car again.
-And if you suffer from vertigo, try to get away from the cabins’ windows!
+You’ll have to use the cable car again.
+And if you suffer from vertigo, try to avoid the cabin’s windows!

-- Don’t forget to bring with you some warm clothes (jumper, scarf).
-Even in Summer, temperatures can be low particularly in the morning.
+- Don’t forget to bring warm clothes (jumper, scarf) with you.
+Even in Summer, temperatures can be low, particularly in the morning.
 The summit can be a very windy place.
-Oh and take with you your best sunglasses!
+Oh, and take with you your best sunglasses!

 - Check out the weather forecast of Les Arcs before heading to the Aiguille Rouge.
-It would be a shame to arrive at the top completely surrounded with clouds with zero visibility…
+It would be a shame to arrive at the top entirely surrounded by clouds with zero visibility…

-- The cable-car operates every 20 minutes.
-You can stay in the summit to admire the view as long as you want (we stayed there 40 minutes).
+- The cable car operates every 20 minutes.
+You can stay at the summit to admire the view for as long as you want (we stayed there for 40 minutes).

 - Take with you a pair of binoculars.
 Very handy as the free ones at the summit are very popular and there can be queues to use them!
-Don’t forget your camera too or grab a good selfie with your smartphone!
+Don’t forget your camera, or grab a good selfie with your smartphone!

-- The nearest public toilets from the summit are found near the lower terminal of the cable-car.
+- The nearest public toilets from the summit are near the cable car’s lower terminal.

 - Beware!
-Access to the Aiguille Rouge is not possible on Monday as the ski-lifts (Varet télécabine and cable-car) are closed.
+Access to the Aiguille Rouge is impossible on Monday as the ski lifts (Varet télécabine and cable car) are closed.

 Other links about Les Arcs and the Savoie region: